fusionSuite/fusionsuite.org/_posts/2024-09-02-en-august_monthly_report.md

 I spent a lot of time on it, I finalized it on August 31st.

-I am waiting for the validation (a matter of a few days normally) of kickstarter to launch it.
+I'm waiting for the validation (a matter of a few days normally) of kickstarter to launch it.

 **More information in a dedicated news, in a few days normally, for the launch**